1949–1956 Palestinian expulsions: Northern District

 30 October 1956 When Israel attacked Egypt across the Sinai peninsula in co-ordination with an Anglo-French attack on Suez.
 The remainder of the Palestinians living in the DMZs were driven into Syria.
 The villages of Baqqara and Ghannama now lie as rubble and are empty.

+Negev

+Between 1949 and 1959, Bedouin communities were repeatedly expelled across Israel's armistice lines into Egypt, Jordan, and the West Bank.
+Particularly affected were the Azazima, a tribal confederation whose lands lay in the Negev Mountains south of the Beersheba–Arad valley; an estimated 7,000 to 8,000 members of the Azazima were displaced even after the end of the war.

 Beersheba

 According to the Jordanian minister of foreign affairs at the time, on 7 November 1949, Israeli forces expelled two thousand men, women, children from Beersheba area into the Jordanian controlled sector.
 Before the Palestinian Arabs were expelled they were severely maltreated, their homes destroyed, their cattle, sheep, belongings looted.

-Negev
+Auja al-Hafir

 20 August 1950 Israeli authorities expelled into Egyptian territory all the Bedouin living in the demilitarized zone of Auja al-Hafir in Palestine.
 United Nations observers found that thirteen Arabs, including women and children, had died during the exodus and bodies of several more had been found crushed by armoured vehicles.
 By 3 September, the number of expelled Arabs had reached 4,071.
 Most of them had lived in the Beersheba area of Palestine during the period of the British Mandate and was driven from their homes for the first time when the Israeli forces had occupied Beersheba.
 The Bedouin had gone to settle in Auja al-Hafir and had been living there for more than two years.
 The Bedouin made representation to return to el-Auja under United Nations protection.